learn-co-curriculum/uci-mod-3-modules-reading/README.md

 This class produces objects that love to dance.
 ```

-Run the tests to make sure some of your tests are passing.
+**Note** Run the `learn` command to pass all the local tests at this point.
+In
+the following section, we will be altering the methods in such a way that the
+RSpec tests will no longer be valid from this point on.

 ## Code Along III: Nested Modules